majiddarvishan/pugg/readme.md

 - wstring support is removed

-- Server class is in kernel.hpp and is used from Kernel class.
+- server class is in kernel.hpp and is used from kernel class.

 - Changed to mercurial

 ### 0.41

-- A memory leak occurring while trying to load dll files not having the registerPlugin function is fixed.
+- A memory leak occurring while trying to load dll files not having the registerplugin function is fixed.

 ### 0.4